 Homeschoolers have a lot of advantages in the college search.
 They have more time to work on special projects, more freedom to choose interesting classes, more time and freedom to find opportunities for leadership and community service.
 Even the most highly selective colleges are happy to accept homeschoolers in large numbers.
-In fact, last year Stanford University accepted 27% of the homeschoolers who applied, vs 5% of the conventionally-schooled students.
+In fact, in 2014 Stanford University accepted 27% of the homeschoolers who applied, vs 5% of the conventionally-schooled students.

 But homeschoolers do have a big disadvantage: their "school" experience is so outside the norm, they need to find a way to communicate all that they are to Admissions officers.
 Colleges who are unable to see that you are ready for higher education and capable of doing the work will not admit you.
 Traditionally, this explanation has been done via physical portfolio.
 It still is, but there's a much easier way to create and share all this information.

 Creating a website